PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Example:

-	This page has been viewed {Global.NrTimesMarkdownLoaded:=try Global.NrTimesMarkdownLoaded+1 catch 1} times since the server was last restarted.
+	This page has been viewed {Global.NrTimesMarkdownLoaded:=exists(Global.NrTimesMarkdownLoaded) ?
+Global.NrTimesMarkdownLoaded+1 : 1} times since the server was last restarted.

 This becomes:

-This page has been viewed {Global.NrTimesMarkdownLoaded:=try Global.NrTimesMarkdownLoaded+1 catch 1} times since the server was last restarted.
+This page has been viewed {Global.NrTimesMarkdownLoaded:=exists(Global.NrTimesMarkdownLoaded) ?
+Global.NrTimesMarkdownLoaded+1 : 1} times since the server was last restarted.

 **Note**: If the count does not increment when the page is loaded or refreshed, it means you're receiving a cached result.
 You can control page cache rules using [Metadata tags](#metadata).